Skip to content

 Freq: D, dtype: float64

-VectorBT PRO relies heavily upon Pandas, but not in the way you think.
-Pandas has one big drawback for our use case: it's slow for bigger datasets and custom-defined functions.
-Many functions such as the rolling mean are implemented using Cython under the hood and are sufficiently fast.
-But once you try to implement a more complex function, such as some rolling ranking metric based on multiple time series, things are becoming complicated and slow.
-In addition, what about functions that cannot be vectorized?
-A portfolio strategy involving money management cannot be simulated directly using vector calculations.
-We arrived at a point where we need to write a fast iterative code that processes data in an element-by-element fashion.
+VBT depends heavily on Pandas, but not in the way you might expect.
+Pandas has one major limitation for our purposes: it becomes slow when working with large datasets and user-defined functions.
+Many built-in functions like the rolling mean use Cython under the hood, making them fast enough.
+However, when you try to implement a more complex function, such as a rolling ranking metric involving multiple time series, things become complicated and slow.
+Additionally, what about functions that cannot be vectorized?
+For example, a portfolio strategy with money management cannot be simulated directly with vector calculations.
+In such cases, we need to write fast, iterative code that processes data element-by-element.

-What if I told you that there exists a Python package that lets you run for-loops at machine code speed?
-And that it understands NumPy well and doesn't require adapting Python code much?
-It would solve many of our problems: our code could suddenly become incredibly fast while staying perfectly readable.
+What if I told you there is a Python package that lets you run for-loops at machine code speed?
+And that it works seamlessly with NumPy and does not require you to heavily modify your Python code?
+This would solve many of our problems: our code would become incredibly fast while remaining easy to read.
 This package is Numba.
-Numba translates a subset of Python and NumPy code into fast machine code.
+Numba converts a subset of Python and NumPy code into efficient machine code.

 >>> @njit